- 5.3.1 NDB Cluster Configuration: Basic Example

 cache files are written in a binary format, you should not

 Section 6.4, “ndb_mgmd — The NDB Cluster Management Server Daemon”.

 We are continuously making improvements in Cluster configuration and attempting to simplify this process.
 Although we strive to maintain backward compatibility, there may be times when introduce an incompatible change.
-In such cases we will try to let Cluster users know in advance if a change is not backward compatible.
+In such cases we try to let NDB Cluster users know in advance if a change is not backward compatible.
 If you find such a change and we have not documented it, please report it in the MySQL bugs database using the instructions given in How to Report Bugs or Problems.